6. Sedimentation

 Figure 91 – Cross bedding in a coastal dune (view approximately 4 m high) (Magoito, Portugal)

 Large sand deserts are common in areas of low relief and the various types of dunes are a consequence of the local prevailing winds.
-I have no examples of these, but the best known ones are:
+I have no examples, but the best known ones are:

 Dome-shaped dunes, consisting of low, circular, isolated mounds;